Configure your system

-You now have a map with a feature class showing the location, health, and confidence of the model for each palm tree in the image.
+You now have a map with a feature class showing the location and health for each palm tree in the image.

 - Save the project.

-Extra credit: Assigning field tasks and monitoring project progress
+Optional: Assign field tasks and monitor project progress

 One of the biggest benefits of using ArcGIS Pro for feature extraction and imagery analysis is that it can be integrated with the entire ArcGIS platform.
 In the last lesson, you used the deep learning tools in ArcGIS Pro to identify coconut palm trees from imagery.
 The palm trees can be stored as features in a feature class that's amenable for use in a GIS.
 To extend the workflow, you can publish your results to the cloud, configure a web application template for quality assurance, assign tree inspection tasks to workers in the field, and monitor the progress of the project using a dashboard.